Supplement Information for Athletes

 BSCG Certified Drug Free® Supplements

-Some of the best supplement information for athletes to have is trust that the dietary supplement he or she is consuming does not contain a drug that could lead to a positive drug test.
-The BSCG Certified Drug Free® dietary supplement certification program is the Gold Standard.
-BSCG’s testing menu, which is focused on the World Anti-Doping Agency Prohibited List, is the most comprehensive in the industry covering over 272 drugs banned in sport, more than any other program of its kind.
-The World Anti-Doping Agency Prohibited List is used a model for most other sporting groups in defining their testing menus.
-As a result, BSCG Certified Drug Free® dietary supplements comply with all major sport drug testing programs including the NFL, MLB, NHL, MLS, NBA, PGA, LPGA, NCAA, NASCAR, ATP, WTA, UFC, CrossFit, NASCAR and others.
+When thinking of taking a supplement, athletes should look beyond manufacturers’ product labels to learn if it has been certified by a reputable third party.
+Testing and certification help to show the product in question does not contain hidden substances that could lead to a positive drug test.
+The Catlin-led BSCG Certified Drug Free® and related programs are considered the Gold Standard in the industry.
+BSCG’s testing menu, which is focused on the WADA (World Anti-Doping Agency) Prohibited List, is the most comprehensive in the industry, covering over 272 drugs banned in sport, more than any other such program.
+The WADA Prohibited List is used a model for most other sporting groups in defining their testing menus.
+As a result, BSCG Certified Drug Free® dietary supplements comply with all major sport drug-testing programs including the NFL, MLB, NHL, MLS, NBA, PGA, LPGA, NCAA, NASCAR, ATP, WTA, UFC, CrossFit, NASCAR and others.
 Visit our Certified Drug Free® database.

 Our Athlete Assurance Program offers a customized testing solution to athletes, teams or leagues who want to ensure their regimen is free of drugs or contaminants prior to use.